Closing the Void: 2021 SUU Gymnastics Preview - SUU News

 “We lost five of the best seniors we’ve ever had,” Bauman said.
 “Those guys were irreplaceable.”

-Replacing upperclassmen is never easy, but it’s especially difficult when replacing the likes of Madison McBride, McBride 2, Madison Loomis, Autumn Jorgensen and Bacjy Rozsa-Thompson, who were all key contributors last season.
+Replacing upperclassmen is never easy, but it’s especially difficult when replacing the likes of Madison McBride, Megan McBride, Madison Loomis, Autumn Jorgensen and Becky Rozsa-Thompson, who were all key contributors last season.
 Bauman couldn’t stand the way the 2020 season ended for those seniors, but he quickly had to look ahead to the future.

 Luckily for Bauman, the team is loaded with seasoned veterans who have stepped up in seasons past, including a battle-tested group of seniors.